 If you’re looking for a unique experience, you can find it in Minneapolis.
 Visit the Science Museum of Minnesota to see the Questionable Medical Device collection, which includes medicinal instruments and snake oils.
 The museum is also home to a phrenology reader, who uses the bumps on people’s heads to determine their personalities.
-Also, you can visit Dayton’s Monkey, who was found in an air duct at a department store in the city.
+Also, you can visit Dayton’s Monkey, which was found in an air duct at a department store in the city.

 Minnesota Children’s Museum